vihanpatil/SatMLCompetition-DocumentIntelligence/README.md

 1. Generating Queries (assemble.py)
 Use assemble.py to create the query JSONs that will later be fed into the black-box model.
 The script typically takes arguments like:

-bash
-Copy
-Edit
 python3 assemble.py \
    --url "/path/to/your/eval_images/Interlock_0_eval.jpg"
    --url: The path (or URL) to the image you want to analyze.
 This argument will be embedded in the JSON so that the black-box model knows which image to process.
 Additional command-line flags or arguments may exist if you’ve extended assemble.py.
 Refer to the script’s internal docstrings or --help for more details.
 This step does not send the query to the server.
 It merely creates a query JSON file (e.g., queries/image5/subtotal1.json).

 2. Querying the Black-Box Model (client.py)
 Once you have your query JSON file, you can send it to the competition server:

-bash
-Copy
-Edit
 python3 api_red/client.py \
     --token <YOUR_COMPETITION_TOKEN> \
     --query_path queries/image5/subtotal1.json \